-GROW

-Use of more sustainable materials throughout our business

-- ✓ Transitioning from conventional to responsibly sourced fibers, such as Better Cotton - ✓ Moving to more sustainable inks, paints and finishes of product components, such as hardware and trims - ✓ Increasing the use of recycled paper sources in our product ticketing, labeling and packaging
+GROW Use of more sustainable materials throughout our business INITIATIVES ✓ Transitioning from conventional to responsibly sourced fibers, such as Better Cotton. ✓ Moving to more sustainable inks, paints and finishes of product components, such as hardware and trims. ✓ Increasing the use of recycled paper sources in our product ticketing, labeling and packaging.
+REDUCE Water, chemicals and energy use across our value chain INITIATIVES ✓ Reducing energy use and associated greenhouse gas emissions in TCP's operations and global supply chain. ✓ Reducing water and chemical usage in the third party factories' processes used to make our product.
+GOALS ✓ We have set new fiscal 2023 water and chemical goals for vendors operating our top 20 denim and woven bottoms factories: 25% water reduction in manufacturing and washing operations and Higg FEM Level 1 sustainability rating in management systems for chemicals.
+DIVERT The amount of our waste sent to landfill INITIATIVES ✓ Analyzing the total amount of materials currently disposed of and recovered across our offices, retail stores and distribution center to set a waste stream baseline. ✓ Increasing the use of recycled packaging materials in our packaging.
+HIGHLIGHT ✓ Waste is a new initiative for the Company.
+In Q2, 2021, we completed an assessment of our waste diversion activities across our operations.

-GOALS

-✓ In fiscal 2020, we achieved a 46% use of Better Cotton, which surpasses our original fiscal 2022 goal of 30%, and have set a new fiscal 2025 goal to achieve 75% responsibly sourced cotton for the cotton fibers used in apparel

-REDUCE

-Water, chemicals and energy use across our value chain

-- ✓ Reducing energy use and associated greenhouse gas emissions in TCP's operations and global supply chain - ✓ Reducing water and chemical usage in the third party factories' processes used to make our products

-GOALS

-✓ We have set fiscal 2023 water and chemical usage goals for vendors operating our top 20 denim and woven bottoms factories: 25% water reduction in manufacturing and washing operations and Higg FEM Level 1 sustainability rating in management systems for chemicals

-DIVERT

-The amount of our waste sent to landfill

-- ✓ Analyzing the total amount of materials currently disposed of and recovered across our offices, retail stores and distribution centers to set a waste stream baseline - ✓ Increasing the use of recycled packaging materials in our ticketing, labeling, and packaging

-HIGHLIGHT

-✓ Waste is a new initiative for the Company.
-In FY Q1 2021, we eliminated ecommerce packing slips from our Alabama Distribution Center and Ship-From-Store with an estimated savings of ~10.3M sheets printed annually